Naveen6302/ROS_Bootcamp/README.md

 5. Monitoring, logging, analytics and maintenance tasks for multiple robots are difficult in commercial settings.
 6. Multi-robot/fleet management and interaction is not possible.

+# Publisher and Subscriber

+The primary mechanism for ROS nodes to exchange data is sending and receiving *messages*.
+Messages are transmitted on a *topic,* and each topic has a unique name in the ROS network.
+If a node wants to share information, it uses a *publisher* to send data to a topic.
+A node that wants to receive that information uses a *subscriber* to that same topic.
+Besides its unique name, each topic also has a *message type*, which determines the types of messages that are capable of being transmitted under that topic.

+This publisher and subscriber communication has the following characteristics:

+- Topics are used for many-to-many communication.
+Many publishers can send messages to the same topic and many subscribers can receive them.
+- Publishers and subscribers are decoupled through topics and can be created and destroyed in any order.
+A message can be published to a topic even if there are no active subscribers.

 ### **Basic ROS terminology**

 1. **WORKSPACE:** A workspace is a folder where you modify, build, and install  packages.